MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **R10 - Describe the way tasks are allocated and tracked in your project**

-A good example of how allocated and tracked tasks in this project is demonstrated by how user stories were created to map the different routes the API would need.
+To manage all the tasks for this project is used a kanban board on Trello.
 I first created the users stories below that apply to the forum API.
+All the tasks that need to be completed in the project, including all the documentation, answers to assignment questions and the actual coding of different routes for the API are assigned to tickets and placed in the backlog column.
+I then assigned different coloured labels for different groups of tasks, green for R1, R2, R3  assignment rubrics, purple for assignment requirements to check, yellow for optional features after the minimum viable product was complete and orange for coding tasks.

+I then wrote all the user stories for the API.
+The user stories below are broken down into two classes of users that will be accessing the forum API, Administrator and user, and represent all the different routes to resources that the API will facilitate.

 | User          	| Action                                                                                                 	|
 |---------------	|--------------------------------------------------------------------------------------------------------	|